ant-media/WebRTC-Flutter-SDK/README.md

 * Use `flutter run` to run the app on development environment or on your phone.

-* Build apk with the following command:`flutter build apk --release --no-shrink`(If any device is connected(emulated or real), `flutter install` can be used)
+* Build apk with the following command:`flutter build apk --release --no-shrink`.
+You may add tag `--split-per-abi` to reduce the size of the apk by splitting into 3 abi.
+(If any device is connected(emulated or real), `flutter install` can be used)
     * It outputs the apk on the /build/app/outputs/apk/release/app-release.apk

     * Download or copy the file to the Downloads folder in your phone.